 4. Trace letters on paper

-Feel free to start with blank paper, but eventually you will want them to practice writing on lined paper too.
-It teaches them to pay attention to proportions within the lines, and it’s what they’ll be using in kindergarten.
+Practicing on lined tracing paper teaches them to pay attention to proportions within the lines, and it’s what they’ll be using in kindergarten.

 My son needed to trace at least 10 of the same letter before really being able to try drawing it solo from memory.
 If blank lined paper is all you have, then you can fill in tracing letters by hand like I did below.
 I dotted in one full line of capital B and one line of lowercase b.